IoannisBouzas/Intelligent-Energy-Analysis-Platform/README.md

 - Because we use the free tier apis that Mistral provides we have a daily limit, use the app wisely
 - Bigger models like Mistral-Medium that we use for news have even more smaller daily limit and it is slow so do not worry if the app's response is slow.
 News tool has a hard job so be patient !!
 - Also Tavily has a limit for web search which is currently at 1000 apis calls
+- Of course you will find bugs, it is a proof of concept and NOT a production ready tool

 ## Key Features